A recognised leader in defamation, privacy, phone hacking and internet litigation

 When it comes to megayachts, their owners and those around them, privacy and confidentiality are paramount.
 Keeping news out of the press and mitigating potential damage to reputations is key and can be tricky given the mobility of yachts cruising between jurisdictions or out of range.
 Owners can be targets for unwanted intrusions and such cases need to be dealt with swiftly and adroitly.
-Taylor Hampton played a pivotal role in the phone hacking litigation against the press.
+Taylor Hampton played a pivotal role in the phone hacking litigation against the press in the UK.
 Cases in which it acted led to the closure of the News of the World.
-The intrusion caused by the hacking was sustained and often caused the breakdown of the relationships as victims felt they had been betrayed by partners and friends.
+The intrusion caused by the hacking was sustained and often caused the breakdown of relationships as victims felt they had been betrayed by partners and friends.
 The landmark case of Gulati v MGN in which the firm acted greatly increased the damages awarded to the victims of breaches of privacy.

 Victims of phone hacking include individuals who come from the world of yachts, fine art, business, politics, sport, media, music, film and television.
 It has also affected the lives of members of the public who have been victims of crime or suffered a personal tragedy.